art-institute-of-chicago/artic.edu/docs/apiModels.md

     }
 ```

-Remember that the repository has to inherit from BaseApiRepository, and the model has to be an api model.
+Remember that any API repository has to inherit from BaseApiRepository, and the model has to be an api model.

 This function will:

 * search for the 'query' term
 * Load all stats (aggregations, suggestions, pagination)
-* Load real models and return a collection of BaseApiModels
+* Load real models and return a collection of API pseudo models.

-## Advanced usage

-Check the `Api\Exhibition` model.
+## Has Many relationship

+We implemented a basic HasMany relationship that works like our Eloquent counterpart.
+The difference is that his one uses an array of ids (returned by the API) to load the correct elements.

+See `App\Models\Api\Exhibition`.
 It contains several hasMany relations.
-These will take those Id's returned by the API and load the collection of models assigned.
+These will be taken those Id's returned by the API and loading a collection with the corresponding API model objects.

 ```php
 public function artworks()